 So it’s not surprising that climate conversations around the world are focusing on agriculture and soil.
-But is there potential to reverse climate change through soil carbon sequestration and regenerative agriculture?
+But can climate change be reversed through soil carbon sequestration and regenerative agriculture?

 Deployment at Scale